smart-data-models/dataModel.AAS/I4Asset/doc/spec_KO.md

         keys:
           description: Keys for the Semantic ID
           items:
+            - description: 'Property. object containing the properties type, local, value, index and idtype'
-            - properties:
+              properties:
                 idType:
                   description: Property. idType of the item
                   type: string
                 index:
                   description: Property.
-Order of the item
+Order of the item in the object
                   type: integer
                 local:
                   description: Property.
-Whether if the item is local
+Whether the item is local.
+False if not
                   type: boolean
                 type:
+                  description: Property.
+Type of the object inside the keys of the billOfMaterialRef
                   type: string
                 value:
                   description: Property.
-Value of the item
+Value of the item of the object
                   type: string
               type: object
           type: array